-Yes, you can actually use a prenuptial agreement to guarantee either spouse a minimum amount of alimony, so that each party knows their “worst case” alimony scenario in the event of a divorce.
+Yes, you can actually use a prenuptial agreement or a postnuptial agreement (signed after marriage) to guarantee either spouse a minimum amount of alimony, so that each party knows their “worst case” alimony scenario in the event of a divorce.
 You and your fiancé can agree to no alimony at all, some fixed or sliding amount of alimony, or payments for a defined period of time or until a triggering event—the choice is yours.

 Some couples don’t bother to consider the many benefits of entering into a premarital agreement because they have heard the myth that the only purpose of a prenup is to avoid alimony.
 They fear the possibility of being left with no financial support if their spouse asked for a divorce, especially if they decided to forego future career advancement and earnings to raise children or to provide some other benefit for the family.
 Although more people than ever are asking for prenups, a lot of people still think that signing a prenup before marriage automatically means they will give up the right to alimony.

 We hear clients voice that concern quite frequently, and they are pleasantly surprised to learn that it doesn’t have to be that way.

 Our prenuptial attorneys have prepared prenups for clients that have included a wide variety of alimony terms, because every couple’s situation is unique.
 Some variations of spousal support terms that we have incorporated in recent premarital agreements for our clients have included:

 · Alimony payments of $1,000 per month to one spouse for 3 years, but only if they separate after 5 years of marriage;

 · Either party may seek up to $40,000 in rehabilitative alimony, if needed for training or education to re-enter the workforce after the divorce;